ChengGuo2000/ChengGuo2000.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a computer science graduate student at UCSD.
 I obtained my undergraduate degree at the University of Washington, Seattle, majoring in Human-Centered Design & Engineering (Data Science option), where I am lucky to work with <a href = "https://sourojitghosh.github.io/">Sourojit Ghosh</a> and <a href = "https://yunhefeng.me/">Dr. Yunhe Feng</a> at UW Seattle.
+I am currently researching on causal representation learning in large language models in the Halıcıoğlu Data Science Institute at UCSD.

 My research interests lie in Causal Representation Learning and Natural Language Processing.
-Outside of my academic interests, I enjoy theatre arts and creative writing.
+Outside of my academic interests, I enjoy theatre acting and playwriting.